SECTION 9: FOREIGN FREEHOLD PROPERTY OWNERSHIP IN PHUKET: COMPLETE CONDOMINIUM GUIDE

 This guide is designed to explain the legal framework in detail, helping discerning investors navigate the Phuket property market with clarity.
 Over the next two sections, we will cover every lawful option for foreign ownership, including securing a villa via leasehold agreements or freehold title through a Thai Limited Company.

-First, let’s begin with the most straightforward and secure route: buying a foreign freehold condominium in Phuket.
+First, let’s begin with the most straightforward and secure route: foreign freehold condo ownership in Phuket.

 If you are considering buying a condo in Phuket, our extensive listings of Phuket condominiums for sale showcase a wide range of options for foreign freehold property ownership in Phuket.